AlexMarinescu/pyGameMath/README.md

 This is a math library written in python for 2D/3D game development which is also compatible with pypy.
 I made it while I was learning more about the math used in graphics development and for personal use in OpenGL related projects.
 It's still a work in progress.
 However, it will be finished soon.

+####Update 1:####
+* The old version which is fully OOP is inside the folder "oop math lib", some bugs are still present.
+* The new version has most of the features functional based for performance, it is inside the folder "src" and all the bugs from the previous have been nuked.
+* There is a new folder called "experimental" inside the "src" that stores the features that are unfinished.
+* Spherical harmonics were moved under "experimental".

 ##Supported features:##

 ###NxN Matrices###